matrix-revolution/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 3. Submission code is usable and readable

-The model.py and BehaviourCloning-final.ipnb file contains the code for training and saving the convolution neural network.
+The model.py and BehaviourCloning-final.ipynb file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ### Model Architecture and Training Strategy